No. 614 Volunteer Gliding Squadron RAF: MDPGA Wethersfield 1992–2018

-These courses were paused as part of the COVID19 lockdowns in 2020, and during this time it became apparent that with the planned closure of Robertson Barracks in 2025, this was now no longer a long term solutuon.
+These courses were paused as part of the COVID19 lockdowns in 2020, and with the planned closure of Robertson Barracks in 2025, this was never a solution.
 A further move was now required, and after investigating the feasibility of many local sites, the move to RAF Honington was announced.
-The squadron commences this move in mid 2022.
+The squadron commenced this move in mid 2022.

 614 Squadron 2006 – 2016

-During 2006 Sqn Ldr G. Capon took over command of 614 VGS from Sqn Ldr T. Horsley; since this the squadron has undergone major changes in organisation and in personal.
-The personal in the remaining five executive posts have also since changed, this includes the previous Technical Officer Flt Lt Graham Hayes becoming the current Chief Flying Instructor.
+During 2006 Sqn Ldr G. Capon took over command of 614 VGS from Sqn Ldr T. Horsley; since this the squadron has undergone major changes in organisation and in personnel.
+The personnel in the remaining five executive posts have also since changed, this includes the previous Technical Officer Flt Lt Graham Hayes becoming the current Chief Flying Instructor.

 During the last six years 614 VGS has returned to RAF Debden, which is now known as Carver Barracks, for its Annual Dining In Night.
 This is traditional held towards the end of April each year.